 Subject-Matter of the Contract

-[The Goods specified in paragraph 1, letters a) to c) herein below are optional and the Tenderer is obliged to clearly specify in its Tender, which items it submits the Tender for.
+[The Goods specified in paragraph 1, letters a) to f) herein below are optional and the Tenderer is obliged to clearly specify in its Tender, which items it submits the Tender for.
 Prior to the signature of this Contract, only the relevant item(s) of the Goods and quantity thereof, which will constitute the subject-matter of the purchase under the Contract, shall be maintained in this paragraph 1 hereof whereas any other items hereof shall be deleted.]

 The Seller undertakes herewith to hand over the Goods to the Buyer under the terms and conditions specified herein.
 The Goods comprise of: